Charles Adair (soccer): Coaching career

-Prior to retiring Adair began coaching.
+Before retiring Adair began coaching.
 In 1996, he coached the Bonita Vista High School boys team.
-He was assistant coach with the University of San Diego men's team, his alma-mater, from 1998 to 2000.
+He was assistant coach with the University of San Diego men's team, his alma mater, from 1998 to 2000.
 He was then the assistant coach of both the men's and women's teams at Pacific University.
 In 2003, he was assistant coach of the San Diego Spirit women's professional team.
 Adair was associate head coach of the UC Santa Barbara women's team for two seasons.
 Adair was the assistant for the women's team at Virginia Tech.
 In 2011 he was promoted to head coach of the team.

 Lawsuit over National Anthem Benching

 In March 2021, Adair was sued by a former player, Kiersten Hening, for allegedly benching her, subjecting her to repeated verbal abuse, and forcing her off the team because she refused to kneel in support of the Black Lives Matter organization.
 The trial court denied Adair's motion for summary judgment on December 2, 2022, allowing the case to proceed to trial.
 In January 2023, Adair agreed to pay over $100,000 to settle the lawsuit.